shandy-del/heatpump-go/WeeklyNotes/week01.md

 - Set up modular sections for future learning content

 #### 3.1 Planned Content Structure
+##### I. Search Engine
+Users can search anything they want to know about heat pumps.<br>
+The search bar includes rotating question prompts, such as:<br>
+Describe your question → e.g. Why is my winter electricity bill so high?
+##### II.
+Quick Help for Common Questions
+A list of the top five most frequently searched user questions, each with a "See Details/Start Troubleshooting" button for quick access to full explanations.
+##### III.
+Heat Pump Learning Hub
+A card-based display of five modules supporting the Heat Pump Learning Journey, designed to address the learning needs of three user types: Novice, Active, and Advanced.<br>
+Each module includes a "Learn/Explore More" button.
 1. Core Knowledge Base: </br>Foundational concepts and how heat pumps work
 2. Efficiency Optimization Guide: </br>Strategies for smarter, more efficient heat pump use
 3. Daily Operation Handbook: </br>Practical usage, safety, maintenance etc. tips